 This was a turning point in my career.
 I became more politically and socially engaged.
 In 2002, our citizen’s association, Concert-Urbain, began to test prototypes “in the field”.
 This in turn led to grant-writing, team building and a (better) understanding of the dynamics of French civil society.
 We created several on-line collaborative spaces (now out of date): www.tour-a-tour.org (2005), a neighborhood website; www.dring13.org (2007), a mobile phone based site for young adults to discuss discrimination ; a polling platform on the subject of happiness, lebonheurbrutcollectif.org (2013-2017).
 The accompanying Back Office qualified Concert-Urbain for the finals of France’s “e-democracy trophy” (see www.blog-territorial.com/m/article-56982531.html).

-Today, we are working on a “STREET MEDIA TOTEM”, a travelling media platform that records, stores and analyzes media collected in Paris’ low income neighborhoods.
-The STREET MEDIA TOTEM is now associated with a larger citizen’s initiative called “La Station C”.
-See : lastationc.org.
+Today, we are working on a travelling media platform that records, stores and analyzes stories collected in Paris’ low income neighborhoods.
+For more information on this citizen’s initiative called “La Station C” go to : lastationc.org.

 EDUCATION